GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/2-networking-a-simple/README.md

 Internal connectivity is controlled by `var.spoke_configs`, where you can either configure `peering-configs` or `vpn-configs` based on which spoke connectivity method you want to deploy.
 By default, an empty configuration will deploy a VPC Peering based hub-and-spoke.

-Peerings are managed by `spoke-peerings.tf`, and VPNs ([`net-vpn`](../../../modules/net-vpn-ha)) are managed by the `spoke-vpns.tf` file.
+Peerings are managed by `spoke-peerings.tf`, VPNs are managed by the `spoke-vpns.tf` file and NCC connectivity is managed by `spoke-ncc.tf`.

 In case of VPNs, per-gateway configurations (e.g. BGP advertisements and session ranges) are controlled by variable `var.spoke_configs.vpn_configs`.
 VPN gateways and IKE secrets are automatically generated and configured.

+In case of NCC, `var.spoke_configs.ncc_configs` allows for the definition of [range export exclusions](https://cloud.google.com/network-connectivity/docs/network-connectivity-center/concepts/vpc-spokes-overview#exclude-export-ranges).

 ### Routing and BGP